Gardo House

-The Gardo House was the official residence of the president of the Church of Jesus Christ of Latter-day Saints (LDS Church) during the tenures of John Taylor and Wilford Woodruff.
+The Gardo House was a Gilded Age mansion in Salt Lake City, Utah.
+Built from 1873 to 1883, it became the official residence of the president of the Church of Jesus Christ of Latter-day Saints (LDS Church) during the tenures of John Taylor and Wilford Woodruff.
+It was later occupied by several different families from Salt Lake City's high society, before being demolished in 1921 to make way for the Federal Reserve's Salt Lake City branch building.

 Construction

-Joseph Ridges, designer and builder of the original Salt Lake Tabernacle organ, and William H. Folsom, Young's father-in-law, worked together to draw the plans and superintend the construction.
+Joseph Ridges, designer and builder of the original Salt Lake Tabernacle organ, and William H. Folsom, worked together to draw the plans and superintend the construction.
 Folsom, who had been LDS Church Architect from 1861 to 1867, had played a vital role in the design and construction of the Salt Lake Theatre, Salt Lake Tabernacle, St. George Tabernacle, Salt Lake Temple, Manti Temple, St. George Temple, and many private residences.
-He was also the father of Harriet Amelia Folsom Young.
+He was also the father of Harriet Amelia Folsom Young, making him Brigham Young's father-in-law.

-Located in Salt Lake City at 70 E. South Temple, the structure was built to the south of Brigham Young's Beehive House, and directly east of the 1855 LDS Church historian's office.
+Located in Salt Lake City at 70 East South Temple, the structure was built south of Young's Beehive House, and directly east of the 1855 LDS Church historian's office.
 Construction began in 1873; after completion, it was dedicated on February 22, 1883.

 The finished home had four levels, including the basement, with a tower on the northwest corner.
 The foundation and basement were made of granite.
 The exterior walls were of 2 x 6 studs infilled with adobe bricks, with lath and plaster on the inside and two layers of lath and stucco on the outside.
 The interior woodwork, which included a spiral staircase, paneling, and decorative trim, was carved in black walnut by local artists.
 Elegant furnishings, paintings by local artists, and mirrors imported from Europe graced all the rooms.
 Several writers estimated that the church expended between $30,000 and $50,000 to finish the building and furnish its interior.
 Wilford Woodruff estimated the cost at $15,000.
 The Salt Lake Tribune claimed that Ralph Ramsay, a famous Utah woodcarver, did some of the woodwork in the Gardo.
 Ramsay had done woodwork in the Beehive House and Lion House and had carved the eagle on the original Eagle Gate.
 However, he moved from Salt Lake City to Richfield in 1874, which may have precluded him from working on the Gardo House.
 In addition, it has been noted that the style of the woodwork in the Gardo was dissimilar to known examples of Ramsay's work.